 Information on historic structures used for this study was derived mainly from planimetric map data and a windshield survey of uncommitted parcels.
 For any proposal on a given parcel (regardless of zone allocation), a field check of the current status of these historic structures would be accomplished to determine the significance of the resource, and the stipulations set forth in the Tennessee PA, any applicable Virginia PA, and/or under Section 106 of the NHPA would be followed.
 Under each alternative, review for applicability of the NHPA would take place for any proposed activity that has the potential to affect historic structures identified on or adjacent to TVA land.
-Nearly all of these historical structures are located on property adjacent to TVA land, not on TVA tracts.
-Historic structures located off site would be considered because they may be subject to indirect effects such as changes in the visual character or setting from actions on TVA property.
+Nearly all of these historic structures located off site would be considered because they may be subject to indirect effects such as changes in the visual character or setting from actions on TVA property.